If Arkansas is where you want to start a limited liability company (LLC), this post outlines the steps to follow.

 That’s a common option if you want a generic LLC name, but several more brandable options to better market different types of products.

-An appointment of a resident agent is one of the requirements for starting an LLC in Arkansas.
+An appointment of a registered agent is one of the requirements for starting an LLC in Arkansas.

 A commercial registered agent service costs about $50-$100 per year.
 You must also update the Secretary of State if your registered agent details change.